 Taken together, a living will and durable power of attorney for health care provide more information than a POST form, including details about your chosen attorney-in-fact and health care representative, more complete health care wishes, and your preferences for organ donation.
 Therefore, if you have a POST form, you do not need a DNR order, but you should still complete these two additional health care directives to provide a full set of wishes about your care.

-To learn more, and to view an example of the Indiana POST form, visit the website of the Indiana University-Purdue University Indianapolis.
+To learn more, and to view an example of the Indiana POST form, visit the website of the Indiana POST Program.
 To prepare a POST form for yourself or a loved one, talk to your doctor.

 For general information about how to document your health care wishes, see the Living Wills & Medical Power of Attorney section of Nolo.com.